adastra1826/fleet-ux-improvements/README.md

 - Putting the starred tools in their own spot
 - UX improvements to the tools in the current workflow
 - Config UI for this extension
+- Save specific notes per environment

+#### Known Bugs
+- Script does not activate on task page unless the page is refreshed